mthirion/fuse-eap/cdi/README.md

   - Build the application (mvn clean install)

   - Deploy the application to Fabric (mvn fabric8:deploy).
-The fabrci8 maven plugin is already present in the pom.xml, and the pom.xml also contains the proper declaration for installing the camel-core and camel-spring features during the deployment
+The fabrci8 maven plugin is already present in the pom.xml, and the pom.xml also contains the proper declaration for installing the bundles and features dependencies

   - Assign the profile to a Karaf container (fabric:container-add-profile <container> <profile>)